 - Interstitial ad – 300×600, 336×280, 300×250 (mobile and desktop)

 - Sticky sidebar ad for desktop if necessary

 Remember, the best-performing ad formats and placements may vary since every website is unique.
 That’s why you should find a trustworthy monetization partner to help you choose the most suitable site.

 For those publishers who already serve ads, Setupad experts suggest:

 Choose only the best-performing ad placements and optimize them.
 There is no point in having 10 ad units on a single page because it can cause the previously mentioned drawbacks, like lower CPMs and CTRs.

 It’s always quality over quantity.
-In this case, it’s better to have 4 optimized ad placements that will have higher viewability resulting in higher eCPMs.
+In this case, having 4 optimized ad placements with higher viewability is better, resulting in higher eCPMs.

 In the long term, by making your ad inventory limited, it becomes more exclusive for advertisers, and they are ready to buy impressions for higher prices.
-Our experts suggest choosing ad formats like sticky or interstitial ads that have higher eCPMs than standard display ads.
+Our experts suggest choosing ad formats like sticky or interstitial ads with higher eCPMs than standard display ads.

 Should I display ads on each page on my site?

 There is no ad limit per page as long as users are engaged with the content.
 For example, the user scrolls down the page, and the content and ads load dynamically (infinite scroll).